-You’ll receive Family Travel Insurance with the Platinum card.
+You’ll receive family travel Insurance with the Platinum card.
 I’ve just run a quick search and the cheapest annual family insurance I can find with similar terms is in the region of £223.
-Again if you’re a single traveller this reward would be worth nowhere near as much.
+If you’re a single traveller this reward would be worth nowhere near as much.

-Full car hire insurance is again slightly difficult to value.
-The vast majority of the time I rent a car it’s through work, as such this wouldn’t be saving me anything.
+Full car-hire insurance is tricky to value.
+The vast majority of the time I rent a car it’s through work, so this wouldn’t be saving me anything.
 However if you rent a car on every holiday you go on this could be worth a considerable amount.
 Having undertaken a quick search you can buy a similar annual policy for £40.

 The Two Priority Pass cards could have some significant value depending on how much you travel.
-For an independent traveller who only fly’s a couple of times a year, the two free lounge passes with the Amex Gold card may be adequate.
-However if you’re a family of 4 who travels 3 times a year and likes to use a lounge, this could offer a significant saving.
-4 guests visits 3 times a year less the two free visits available with the Amex Gold Rewards Card would result in 10 paid visits to a lounge.
-10 visits would cost £150 if you were to use the benefits of the lounge club card provided with the Amex Gold credit card.
+For an independent traveller who only flies a couple of times a year, the two free lounge passes with the Amex Gold card may be adequate.
+However if you’re a family of 4 which travels 3 times a year and likes to use a lounge, this could offer a chunky saving.
+4-guest visits occurring 3 times a year – less the two free visits available with the Amex Gold Rewards card – would result in 10 paid visits to a lounge.
+10 visits would cost £150 if you were to use the benefits of the Lounge Club card provided with the Amex Gold credit card.
 A similar calculation can be undertaken for the Eurostar lounge access.

 Whilst the various hotel schemes have value, it’s slightly more difficult to attribute a definitive value for the various benefits offered.
 For this example let’s say they are nice to have but provide no value to offset against the £450 cost for the Platinum Card.

-So should you go for the Amex Gold vs Platinum Card?
-From the above you’ll see that an independent traveller traveling only 1 or 2 times a year will not benefit hugely from the Priority Passes, family travel insurance or car hire and as such the 10,000 membership rewards points (worth say £100) would not offset the £450 cost of the Platinum Card and as such I’d strongly recommend the American Express Gold Card UK.
-However if you’re a family of 4 who travels regularly the £450 cost of the Premium Card is more than offset by the benefits.
-It should also be highlighted that this example assumes you cancel the Amex Gold Card after year one and do not incur the annual £140 fee.
+So should you go for the Amex Gold or Platinum card?
+From the above you’ll see that an independent traveller travelling only 1 or 2 times a year will not benefit hugely from the Priority Passes, family travel insurance or car hire and as such the 10,000 Membership Rewards points (worth say £100) would not offset the £450 cost of the Platinum card.
+Therefore I’d strongly recommend the American Express Gold card UK.
+However if you’re a family of 4 and travelling regularly the £450 cost of the Premium card is more than offset by the benefits.
+It should also be highlighted that this example assumes you cancel the Amex Gold card after year one and do not incur the annual £140 fee.
 If you’re prepared to pay the £140 for the Amex Gold Rewards, then the saving is even greater!

 Ways to spend your Amex Gold Rewards?

-So you’ve signed up to the free (for first year) Amex Gold Rewards Card, spent £2,000 in the first three months and now you’re looking for ways to spend your hard earnt 22,000 (20,000 if you don’t use this link) points.
+So you’ve signed up to the free (for first year) Amex Gold Rewards card, spent £2,000 in the first 3 months and now you’re looking for ways to spend your hard-earned 22,000 (20,000 if you don’t use this link) points.

-You can use the points on Amazon.co.uk converting to 0.45p or alternative 0.5p if you purchase an Amazon gift card.
-Similar 0.5p rates are offered for various other retailer gift cards.
+You can use the points on Amazon.co.uk converting to 0.45p or alternatively 0.5p if you purchase an Amazon gift card.
+Similar 0.5p rates are offered on various other retailer gift cards.

-Your membership rewards points can be used for hotel stays and generally work out relatively favourably at between 0.5p and 1p per stay.
+Your Membership Rewards points can be used for hotel stays and generally work out favourably at between 0.5p and 1p per point.
 Hotel operators include Hilton, Starwood (providing access to the Marriott offering), Club Carlson and Melia.

-Finally, and my recommended method, is to convert the points you’ve earnt from the Amex Gold Card to airmiles.
-You can see how I value Avios Points here, however I estimate the value to be in the region of 0.8p to 1.3p per point.
+Finally, my recommended method is to convert the points you’ve earned from the Amex Gold card to air miles.
+You can see how I value Avios points here, however I estimate the value to be in the region of 0.8p to 1.3p per point.
 See where you could travel using the British Airways calculator.

-I recently combined the points I earnt from the Amex Gold Credit Card with the free night stay at ANY Hilton offered by the Hilton Honors Visa Credit Card (see my full review of the card here).
-This allowed me to have a free weekends stay at the Waldorf Astoria Rome, a total saving in the region of £600 which you can read about here.
+I recently combined the points I earned from the Amex Gold Credit card with the free night’s stay at ANY Hilton hotel as offered by the Hilton Honors Visa credit card (see my full review of the card here).
+This allowed me to have a free weekend stay at the Waldorf Astoria Rome, a total saving in the region of £600 which you can read about here.

-Alternatively you can convert the points to airmiles, earn further rewards points and then combine with the 2-4-1 voucher offered by the British Airways Premium Card.
-Read about my recent first class trip to Brazil, including Concorde Lounge at Heathrow T5, by clicking here (coming soon).
+Alternatively you can convert the points to air miles, earn further rewards points and then combine with the 2-4-1 voucher offered by the British Airways Premium card.
+Read about my recent First-Class trip to Brazil, including Concorde Lounge at Heathrow T5, within my full review found here.

-There are various ways in which you can spend the points you’ve earnt with the Amex Gold Credit Card, with the initial sign up bonus worth anywhere between £88 (at 0.4p per point) and £286 (at 1.3p per point).
+There are various ways in which you can spend the points you’ve earned with the Amex Gold credit card, with the initial sign-up bonus worth anywhere between £88 (at 0.4p per point) and £286 (at 1.3p per point).